 What is the Outlier Formula?

-An outlier is the data point of the given sample or given observation or in a distribution that shall lie outside the overall pattern.
-A Commonly used rule that says that a data point will be considered as an outlier if it has more than 1.5 IQR below the first quartile or above the third quartile.
+An outlier is the data point of the given sample, observation, or distribution that shall lie outside the overall pattern.
+A commonly used rule says that one will consider a data point an outlier if it has more than 1.5 IQR below the first quartile or above the third quartile.

 One needs to calculate median, quartiles, including IQR, Q1, and Q3.